 For close to a century and a half, the no-hitter has been one of the rarest and greatest feats in the game of baseball.
 While it sometimes might not seem so rare given today’s talent, the chance of a team (whether one pitcher or a group) throwing a no-no is still quite slim.
-To this day, Major League Baseball officially recognizes 303 no-hitters, including the most recent thrown on September 1, 2019, by the Houston Astros’ Justin Verlander.
+To this day, Major League Baseball officially recognizes 307 no-hitters, including the most recent thrown on April 14, 2021, by Chicago White Sox lefty Carlos Rodon.

-The Los Angeles Dodgers have the most no-hitters in MLB history with 26.
-FIve teams have only had one in their existence and one unlucky franchise is still stuck on zero.
-Here’s a look at the most recent no-hitter for every team in Major League Baseball.
+The Los Angeles Dodgers have the most no-hitters in MLB history with 26 while six teams have just one.
+Here’s a look at the most recent no-no thrown by every team.

 American League East